LiDDA: Data Driven Attribution at LinkedIn: Introduction

 \subsubsection{Media-Mix Modeling}

-Media mix models (MMM) uses aggregated time-series data to model conversions as a function of online and offline channels as well as macro-economic factors and seasonality.
-MMM have been widely used since the 1960s \cite{borden64, mcCarthy78}, and provide a wholistic view across all channels and external factors.
+Media-mix models (MMM) use aggregated time-series data to model conversions as a function of online and offline channels as well as macro-economic factors and seasonality.
+MMM have been widely used since the 1960s \cite{borden64, mcCarthy78}, and provide a holistic view across all channels and external factors.
 On the other hand, they come with different challenges \cite{chenPerry2017}.
 One of the shortcomings is that they do not have visibility to analyze data at the user level.